xf-shi/Reinforced-GAN/README.md

+# Deep Learning Algorithms for Equilibrium Models

-# Neural Network Training Pipeline for Reinforced-GAN, Combo Solver, and FBSDE Solver
+Training Pipeline for

+- Reinforced-GAN
+- Combo Solver
+- Deep FBSDE Solver

 This repository provides a flexible training pipeline to train generator, discriminator, and combined models for multi-agent dynamic hedging problems.
 The code is built in PyTorch and supports multiple training configurations, including deep hedging, FBSDE, and leading-order approximations.